opioiddatalab/covidnc/README.md

 # UNC Coronavirus Social Distancing Evaluation and Messaging in North Carolina

 To support health authorities' public health messaging, we are generating demographically targeted messages on the importance of social distancing.
+The 5-step process envisioned is:

+1. Demographic evaluation of social distancing
+2. Initial Messsage Resonnance Testing
+3. Develop Communication Assets
+4. Field Test Prototype Messages
+5. Full Rendering of Final Messages

 ----